carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### New Members

 ##### Name Tags

   - (name tag idea w/ pronouns and icebreaker: https://github.com/DanielleQuinn/Miscellaneous/blob/master/nametag.jpg)

 ##### Nursing

+For mothers who need a designated space for nursing, please look for the nursing signs upon arrival of the conference.
+Please let the organisers know if you will be traveling with an infant and would like to place any special request.
+Please see *Childcare, Special Requirements, Friends and Family* for related information

 #### O: O'Brien Centre, Open mic